rudra-5/RALGO-AI/commands.md

 ## Support-Resistance Levels

-Get three levels of Support and Resistance based on Pivot-Point Indicator.
+Get three levels of Support and Resistance each.
+It is based on the Pivot-Point Indicator.

 command: `/sr [level] [asset]`